lucee/lucee-docs/docs/04.guides/02.installing-lucee/02.windows/14.installing-lucee-with-xampp-apache2-and-mariadb-on-windows/page.md

 - Step 9: Define the installation directory, e.g. `C:\lucee` and click *"next"*
 - Step 10: If the installer asks you to use the existing Java installation, make sure to *"Install the bundled JRE"* and click *"next"*.
 The reason is that you may have a Java version installed on your OS that isn't supported by Lucee.
 Installing the bundled JRE ensures you'll be running a dedicated preshipped JRE for your Lucee and Tomcat.
 - Step 11: Define the password for your *"Lucee Administrator"* and click *"next"*
-- Step 12: Define the memory you want to give your Java Virutal Machine for Lucee and click *"next"*
+- Step 12: Define the memory you want to give your Java Virtual Machine for Lucee and click *"next"*
 - Step 13: Keep the default for Tomcat ports (AJP: *8009*, Shutdown: *8005*, Http: *8888*) and click *"next"*
 - Step 14: Make sure to keep *"Yes, Start Lucee at Boot Time"*.
 This will install Tomcat/Lucee as a service on your Windows
 - Step 15: Make sure to untick *"Install the IIS connector"*, because you won't be using IIS, but Apache2 webserver that came with XAMPP